Kara Becker, Assistant Professor of Linguistics

 I am committed to using dance as an educational tool to help students discover their beliefs and identities.
 The main direction of my work pertains to individuality and one’s relevance to the community that makes up the culture we all share.
 Dance involves communication and exchange.
 I believe dance is an incomparable opportunity for both students and teachers to combine intellectual challenges and artistic expression whether in the studio, on the stage, or in the field.
 Dance education promotes an investigation of the role that individual creativity can play in a world of mass production and consumer culture.
 As a consequence, dance has the potential to affirm differences as well as establish common ground.

-Kjersten Bunker Whittington, Assistant Professor of Sociology
+Kjersten Bunker Whittington, Associate Professor of Sociology

 Sociological study is uniquely positioned to focus on societal mechanisms that (re)produce social inequality and work to maintain status hierarchies.
 My pedagogical and research interests are rooted in the broad areas of gender and work, scientific careers and organizations, and the high-technology knowledge economy.
 My current research investigates whether and how the durable gender inequality in science careers is affected by the recent changing boundaries between universities and firms, and the increasing trend to commercialize basic research in academia.